wux4an/dream/docs/guides/controllers-and-models.md

 ## Summary

-The three-layer architecture is simple:
+The four-layer architecture is simple:

-1. **Controllers** handle HTTP and call models
+1. **Controllers** handle HTTP orchestration and call models
-2. **Models** handle data and return Results
+2. **Models** handle data operations and return Results
+3. **Views** handle presentation and return Responses
-3. **Utilities** provide reusable helpers
+4. **Utilities** provide reusable helpers

-This keeps controllers small, models focused, and code testable.
+This keeps controllers small, models data-focused, views presentation-focused, and code testable.

 **Want to see it in action?**